International and Comparative Labor

 The ICL department offers a broad range of courses on such topics as globalization, development economics, union revitalization, international labor rights, comparative industrial relations, international migration, cross-cultural organizational behavior, comparative social policy and social movements, and strategic human resource management, as well as courses on specific countries and world regions.
 Among the faculty are specialists on Asia, Europe, Latin America, Africa, and North America.
 Members of the ICL department are affiliated with academic departments across the school.

 Courses of Study

 See course schedules and descriptions for undergraduate and graduate students.
-Also review the courses that satisfy the ILR distribution requirements Fall 2013.
+Also review the List of Approved Courses for Distribution Requirement (DOC, 31 KB) for Spring 2015.